UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choosing a fixed-rate natural gas plan and winterizing your home can protect your budget from price spikes during freeze-offs.

 Eco Edge: Electrify Your Heat: Worried about gas volatility?
-Electric heat pumps are an energy-saving option that can cut your reliance on gas and lower your carbon footprint.
+Consider installing a smart thermostat or switching to an electric heat pump.
+Heat pumps are an energy-saving option that can cut your reliance on gas and lower your carbon footprint.
+According to the Department of Energy, heat pumps offer an energy-efficient alternative that transfers heat instead of generating it.

 Illustration of a house in winter with a checklist to lock in rates and boost efficiency for savings.